IranDippy/Python-Hard-Way/README.md

 #### Exercise 13: Parameters, Unpacking, Variables
 * look at this:
-> from sys import argv<br>
+> from sys import argv
-> script, first, second, third = argv<br>
-> print "The script is called:", script
-> print "Your first variable is:", first
-> print "Your second variable is:", second
+script, first, second, third = argv print "The script is called:", script print "Your first variable is:", first print "Your second variable is:", second print "Your third variable is:", third

-> print "Your third variable is:", third you should give three argument when you want to run the .py file and python will use them.
+you should give three argument when you want to run the .py file and python will use them.

 #### Exercise 14: Prompting And Passing